Best camping axes and hatchets 2023: lightweight cutting tools

 This is a stout little hiking hatchet with handsome heritage looks, forged in Germany.
 The head is a very traditional and well-proven shape, with a flared beard and an extended cutting edge.
 It has a conventional tapered wedge profile, with thick lugs around the eye for added strength and heft.

-The back of the head has a chunky poll or butt that works well for hammering tent pegs or similar camp tasks.
+The back of the head has a chunky poll or butt that "works well for hammering tent pegs or similar camp tasks" according to our camping expert.
 The head is extremely well seated on the handle, which is made from American hickory.
-It’s well sculpted too, feeling elegant and precise yet strong and secure in the hand.
+It’s well sculpted too, feeling elegant and precise yet strong and secure in the hand during our test.

 The steel is of high quality and the hatchet came with a keen edge.
 It sharpens up easily with a circular whetstone.
 All in all, this is a very versatile and well-made tool with plenty to recommend it and no real negatives to speak of.
 It is slightly more expensive than entry-level hatchets, but the superior quality is evident, while still being cheaper than a traditional hand-forged axe.
 We think it's one of the best camping axes for value.